florapdx/react-drafts/README.md

 ```
 ## manifest.css
-@import <path_to>/node_modules/@crossfield/content-editor/dist/content-editor-styles.css
+@import <path_to>/node_modules/react-text-editor/dist/react-text-editor.css
 ```

 See the demo directory for a more complete example.
-Demo contains a sample editor parent container that instantiates the `ContentEditor` component and passes in props.
+Demo contains a sample editor parent container that instantiates the `ReactTextEditor` component and passes in props.

 ## Public methods